ralphv/lookout/README.md

         volumes:
           - /var/run/docker.sock:/var/run/docker.sock
           - ./lookout.config.yaml:/config/config.yaml
-          - /docker/home-lab-setup/docker-compose.yaml:/docker/home-lab-setup/docker-compose.yaml
+          - /docker/home-lab-setup:/docker/home-lab-setup
     ```

-    And you need to reflect the path correctly using the environment variable `LOOKOUT_DOCKER_COMPOSE` like this
+    And you need to reflect the path correctly, including the yaml file, using the environment variable `LOOKOUT_DOCKER_COMPOSE` like this

     ```yaml
         environment: